AbletonAG/domain-event-broker/README.md

 ## Sending events

-Events can be sent by calling `emit_domain_event`:
+Events can be sent by calling `send_domain_event`:

-    from domain_events import emit_domain_event
+    from domain_events import send_domain_event
-    emit_domain_event('user.disabled', {'user_id': user.id})
+    send_domain_event('user.disabled', {'user_id': user.id})
-    transmit()

-Domain events are not sent immediately.
-Sending is deferred until `transmit` is called.
-This makes it easier to deal with services that access the same database so that domains aren't received before a transaction is committed.
-To clear emitted events without sending, `discard` can be used.
-When using database transactions, these functions should be called in a middleware or in a post-transaction hook.
+Domain events are sent immediately.
+When emitting domain events from within a database transaction, it's recommended to defer sending until the transaction is committed.
+Using a commit hook avoids spurious domain events if a transaction is rolled back after an error.

 ## Receiving events